-The traditional approach to formal education ties students to classrooms.
+Is Competency-Based Learning The Future Of Education?The traditional approach to formal education ties students to classrooms.
 Competency-based education programs grant credentials based on what a student knows.

 A Redesigned SAT Will Debut In Spring 2016The College Board, who administers the SAT, announced earlier this year they are giving the exam a major overhaul and cite eight specific changes.